7 Best Cold Plunge Tubs: The Ultimate Buyer’s Guide

 Users can choose between two water chillers: 1/2 HP standard chiller, which cools the water down to 39°F (4°C) or the 1 HP pro chiller which cools down to 37°F (2.7°C).
 For those who want versatility, the pro chiller includes an optional heater so you can switch between a cold plunge and a hot tub.

-It’s priced at $4,990 with the standard chiller making it relatively expensive but users say the style, ease of use, and reliability make it worth every dollar.
-From the acrylic construction to the underwater lighting, the Plunge has earned its reputation as a top of the line cold plunge tub.
-This tub is hard to beat!
+It’s priced at $5,490 with the standard chiller, making it relatively expensive, but users say the style, ease of use, and reliability make it worth it.
+From the acrylic construction to the underwater lighting, the Plunge has earned its reputation as a top-of-the-line cold plunge tub.

 3. best for small spaces: The Viking